Best Things to Do With Kids in March - 510 Families

 Plus, plan an outing to one of the world-class museums in the Bay Area; take advantage of free admission on certain days.
 Learn more about ways to get into more Bay Area museums for free >

 • Mar.
-1-2: Bank of America Free Museum Days
+7-8: Bank of America Free Museum Days

 • Mar.
-2: Asian Art Museum in San Francisco and First Sunday at OMCA (nearly free!)
+1: Asian Art Museum in San Francisco and First Sunday at OMCA (nearly free!)

 • Mar.
-4: de Young Museum and Conservatory of Flowers in San Francisco
+3: de Young Museum and Conservatory of Flowers in San Francisco

 • Mar.
-6: BAMPFA in Berkeley & SFMOMA in San Francisco
+5: BAMPFA in Berkeley

 • Mar.
-11: San Francisco Botanical Garden
+10: San Francisco Botanical Garden

 Child eating snack at picnic table along waterfront

-Play i Spy Ship Edition while having a snack at Bohol Circle Immigrant Park | Photo: Maureen Burke
+Play I Spy Ship Edition while having a snack at Bohol Circle Immigrant Park | Photo: Maureen Burke

 Zip Code East Bay Logo